 Sharon STEVENS, the biker's moll wife of Cliff.
 Portrayed by Mirren Lee.

-Mr STEWART, who is the Evans' bank manager.
+Mr STEWART, the Evans' bank manager.
 Portrayed by Gordon Lishman.

 STINKY --> See WEBSTER